apluslms/a-plus-rst-tools/README.md

 # The main index.yaml is built from the RST and YAML sources and contains
 # all the modules, chapters, and exercises of the course.

+unprotected_paths = []
+# List of static paths that should be accessible without login, e.g. downloadable files.
+# _downloads, _static and _images are always added by Git Manager.
+# The paths are relative to the static_dir in the output yaml. static_dir is generally
+# the html output directory, i.e. _build/html.

 override = {
     'submit': {
         'max_submissions': 99,